dagwieers/asciidoc-vim/README.txt

 Dag Wieers <dag@wieers.com>

-== Difference with 'official' syntax file
+== Difference with upstream syntax file
 While this syntax file was independently developed, it was later merged with improved regular expressions taken from the upstream syntax file.